Jayian1890/DHT_Hunter/config_system_implementation_final_summary.md

 The configuration system has been successfully implemented, allowing users to customize all aspects of the DHT Hunter application through a single JSON configuration file.
 The system is modular, well-documented, and follows best practices for configuration management in C++ applications.

+A key user-friendly feature is the automatic generation of a default configuration file if one doesn't exist at the specified location.
+This ensures that the application always has a valid configuration to work with, eliminating the need for manual configuration file creation.

 ## Completed Tasks

 1. **Created Configuration Structure and Default File** ✅